Sandani Fernando: Personal life

-Sandani completed her education at Negombo South International School and completed A/Ls through commerce stream.
+Sandani completed her education at Negombo South International School and completed A/Ls.

 Career

 About a month after the Haara Kotiya teledrama started, she went to study acting at 'Impas Acting and Performing Arts'.
 In 2018, she made her first music video appearance with the song Priyawee sung by Sirasa Superstar season 6 winner Piyath Rajapakse.
 After the success of the serial, she was selected to play a recurring role in the second season of the serial titled Kotipathiyo in 2018.
 In the same year, she acted in the serial Thuththiri, the first Sci-Fi Comedy Mega tele-drama in Sri Lanka.
 She played the supportive role of an alien called "Tia" in the serial.
 At the same time, she participated for the reality competition, 'Hiru Mega Stars'.